ideal for hedging and screening purposes

 Ligustrum ovalifolium

-“Privet” is a widely grown evergreen/semi evergreen, meaning that it is generally evergreen but may lose some or all of its leaves in very hard winters although it shoots right back again in Spring.
-Privet has rich green leaves and forms creamy white flowers in July, which are attractive to butterflies and birds, but are generally clipped away.
-Privet is almost indestructible once established and a very popular choice.
-It is quite fast growing (approx 30cm per year) and should be trimmed a couple of times during the summer to encourage the formation of a dense, formal garden hedge of 1 to 3m tall.
-Resistant to pollution and therefore popular in urban and suburban gardens.
-Privet will grow well virtually anywhere other than wet sites and is suitable for coastal situations although it may defoliate a bit in Winter near the coast.
+“Privet” is a widely grown evergreen/semi evergreen, meaning it’s generally evergreen but may lose some or all of its leaves in very hard winters but shoots right back again in spring!
+Rich green leaves form creamy white flowers in July, attracting butterflies and birds, but are generally clipped away.
+It’s almost indestructible once established and resistant to pollution – a very popular choice in urban and suburban gardens.
+Fast growing (approx. 30cm per year), trim a couple of times during summer to form a dense, formal garden hedge 1 to 3 meters tall.
+Grows well virtually anywhere except wet sites.
+Suitable for coastal situations although it may defoliate a bit in winter near the coast.

 Ligustrum ovalifolium (Foliage)